-As per NRLD publication of June 2019, there are about 5,745 large dams in India, out of large dams, 5,334 dams are completed and about 411 dams are under construction.
+There are 5334 large dams in India and about 411 are under construction.
 In addition, there are several thousands smaller dams.
 All of these dams are vital for ensuring the water security of the country in a sustainable manner and regulating water during the rainy season to prevent floods.

 However, today many of these dams are facing various structural deficiencies as well as shortcomings in the operation and monitoring facilities.
 There are also inadequacies in complying with the current design standards and philosophy.
 These conditions affect the safety of the structures and pose risks to life and properties of people downstream of dam.